There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Tea tree oil

-It has an anti-inflammatory effect and reduces sebum, so use medications or products containing tea tree oil.
+It is anti-inflammatory and reduces sebum, so use medications or tea tree oil products.

 Work well to dry out the sebum in pores.
 They also help extract trapped dirt and make the removal easier.